rdlauer/articles/nativescript/windows-installing/post.md

 > Note: Since Xcode is macOS-only, you can only use the NativeScript CLI to develop Android apps on Windows.
 If you want to build iOS apps, you may want to try out [Telerik AppBuilder](http://www.telerik.com/platform/appbuilder).
 AppBuilder (part of [Telerik Platform](http://www.telerik.com/platform)) provides robust tooling for NativeScript, including a service that builds for iOS and Android in the cloud, removing the need to install any dependencies!

-If the installer doesn't work for you for some reason (let us know!
-LINK????) or if you prefer command-line tooling, there are other options for you.
+If the installer doesn't work for you for some reason [please let us know](https://github.com/nativescript/nativescript-cli/issues)!

+If you *prefer* command-line tooling, there are other options for you:

 ### Using the Command Prompt